CORONA VIRUS & AVAILABILITY

-Under hypnosis, I use Regression to Cause or 'Floatback' technique to help my clients identify where the negative feelings and beliefs they are expereincing in the present, originate from, and once the related memories have been identified by the client's sub-conscious mind, I use EMDR - Eye Movement Desensitisation and Reprocesing, to help my client process the unhelpful memories in a more positive way, so that the emotional charge they once held is reduced or eliminated.
+Under hypnosis, I use Regression to Cause or 'Floatback' technique to help my clients identify the originating memories of the negative feelings and emotions they are currently experiencing.
+Once the related memories have been identified with the help of the client's sub-conscious mind, I use EMDR - Eye Movement Desensitisation and Reprocesing, to help my client process his/her unhelpful memories in a more positive way, so that the emotional charge they once held is reduced or eliminated.
 As a result, feelings about the self and others can be improved, and self-limiting beliefs changed to those which are more positive and helpful.

 General Information about Hypnotherapy and Hypnosis: